LiQgroup/DRM/README.md

 ## Description
 Distance-based regression model has become a powerful approach to identifying phenotypic associations in many ﬁelds including genetics, genomics, and neuroscience.
 It is found to be particularly useful for high-dimensional biological and genetic data that have a proper distance or similarity measure.
 Based on this model, a pseudo F statistic is conventionally employed to perform the test.
 Its statistical signiﬁcance is assessed by permutation procedures, which are usually computationally demanding and thus limit the application of the distance-based regression approach in large-scale studies.
 By noticing that the denominator of the pseudo F statistic is almost constant during permutation procudures when the sample size is large, we develop a test based on the numerator and further derive its asymptotic distribution.
 The analyses of simulated data demonstrate the accuracy and computational efﬁciency of the asymptotic distribution.

-The package DRM contains two functions that can calculate p-values in the distance-based regression model, including drm.pf (the pseudo F test statistic) and fast.pf (standardized numerator of the pseudo F test statistic, calculated using the asymptotic distribution or permutation procedures).
+The package DRM contains two functions that can calculate p-values in the distance-based regression model, including drm.pf (the pseudo F test statistic) and fast.pf (the standardized numerator of the pseudo F test statistic, calculated using the asymptotic distribution or permutation procedures).
 This package also contains a function which can transform a distance matrix to a similarity matrix.

 ## Dependencies on R packages
  * [MASS](https://cran.r-project.org/web/packages/MASS/index.html)